Loading Hands for Batters

 - Big Turn.

-A popular loading technique used by elite High-Level power hitters is the big turn.
+A popular loading technique used by elite power hitters is the big turn.
 With the big turn, the hitter turns the front shoulder into the plate up to forty-five degrees.
 Hands load inside the toe line.
 Big turn can be done as part of gather or during the loading of hands.
 When done as a part of loading hands, extreme muscle stretching results if the shoulders continue to counter-rotate as core rotation begins.

 Discourage most developing hitters against adopting a big turn.
 Potential issues are:

 - The hitter’s head turns with the shoulders hiding one eye from seeing the ball at release and during initial travel.